resuite/recoin/README.md

 # recoin

-Open-source, local-first finance tracker. ⬛⬜
+recoin is an open-source, local-first finance tracker designed to empower individuals to take control of their financial data.
+It is built with Go, Bun, Vite, Retend, and Supabase.

 > This project is a work in progress and is not yet ready for production use.

 ## Project Structure

-This project is a monorepo managed with Bun workspaces.
-It contains the following applications:
+This project is a monorepo managed with workspaces, containing the following applications:

-- `apps/api`: A backend API written in Go.
+- `apps/api`: A backend API built with Go, responsible for data management and API endpoints.
-- `apps/site`: The frontend website built with Vite, TypeScript, Sass, and Retend.
+- `apps/site`: The frontend website built with Vite, TypeScript, Sass, and Retend, providing the user interface.

 ## Getting Started

 ### Prerequisites

+Ensure you have the following installed:

 - [Bun](https://bun.sh/)
 - [Go](https://go.dev/) (for the API)